Denticulate tool: Pech de l'Azé IV

-Pech de l'Azé IV is an archaeological site located in the south of France which was the home to Neanderthals during the Ice Age.
+Pech de l'Azé IV is an archaeological site located in the south of France which was the home to Neanderthals during the Ice Age, 90,000-30,000 BCE.
 Over 20,000 lithic tools were found at the site during the most recent excavations, including 43 denticulate tools, which for the purpose of this excavation were classified as "types which have two or more adjacent notches".
 Some of the denticulate tools found at this site were made from very thin flakes and had complex notches resembling saws, which were most likely used for woodworking and for the processing of meat and hides.
 Francois Bordes, an archaeologist whose work focused on the typology of lithic tools, was involved in excavations at this site.

 Payre

 Payre is site located in Southeast France, by the Rhone River and human remains excavated at the site reveal that it was home to humans of the Neanderthal lineage.
 Researchers identified a number of stone tools at the site, which included 49 denticulates, made from either flint or quartz.
 Researchers found that out of all the types of stone tools found at the site, the denticulate tools were made from the largest and thickest flakes.